Wiki · Organization · Last reviewed June 25, 2026

 Copilot is Microsoft's broad assistant brand.
 It appears across consumer search, Windows, Microsoft 365, developer tooling, security, finance, sales, and enterprise workflows.
 The strategic idea is not one chatbot, but an AI interface threaded through existing software estates where people already work.

-OpenAI and Azure Infrastructure
+Model Partnerships and Azure Infrastructure

 Microsoft's AI position is inseparable from OpenAI.
 In January 2023, Microsoft announced a multiyear, multibillion-dollar extension of its OpenAI partnership.
 Microsoft said the collaboration covered AI supercomputing, research, deployment of OpenAI models across Microsoft products, Azure OpenAI Service, and Azure as OpenAI's exclusive cloud provider for research, products, and API workloads at that time.